eberlems/startrek1e/README.md

 get new card data from [https://www.trekcc.org/lackey2020/](https://www.trekcc.org/lackey/2020.php)

-replace the [sets/Virtual.txt](sets/Virtual.txt) and [sets/Physical.txt](sets/Physical.txt) with the new data. place new images in sets/setimages/general/ as border trimmed 320x462px jpg
+replace the [sets/Virtual.txt](sets/Virtual.txt) and [sets/Physical.txt](sets/Physical.txt) with the new data.
+Errata and new cards will need changes to filenames. place new images in sets/setimages/general/ as border trimmed 320x462px jpg

 update
 [changelog.txt](changelog.txt)